viebel/klipse/README.md

 - [x] compile into a single `js` file
 - [ ] history
 - [ ] history in localStorage
+- [ ] receives cljs code as a URL parameter

 ## Run Locally